Cecil Vernon Lindo

 Cecil Vernon Lindo (1870 - 1960) was a Jamaican banker, industrialist, planter and philanthropist.

 Early life

 Cecil Lindo was born in 1870, in Falmouth, Jamaica, to Frederick Lindo and Grace Morales, the sixth of ten children.

 He migrated to Costa Rica from Jamaica at age 18.
 His older brothers, Howard, Abraham and Robert had arrived in 1885 to work for Minor Cooper Keith, who was building a railroad from Limon to San Jose.
-He worked as a paymaster from 1889-91 for £2 per week.
+He worked as a paymaster from 1889 to 1891 for £2 per week.